It was thought though however for many years that this

 Another source of heat in sealed batteries is the chemical

 recombination of hydrogen and oxygen caused by overcharging.
-But since we
+(Too

-now have very accurate logic controlled chargers this too is now no longer a
+high voltage!)
+But since we now have very accurate logic controlled chargers

 with say a 8 amp charger meant that even if the charger charged at too high a

-voltage no gassing would occur since the heat from recombination would be able
+voltage no external gassing would occur since the recombination capability in

-crappy charging...
-But we don't have crap chargers any longer!
-Well I
+a crappy charger is used!
+But we don't have crappy chargers any longer!

 Now, knowing that